multiplexcuriosus/mosaic/README.md

 (3) Fill the directory data with all the images you want to later input into the mosaic sketch

-(4) Replace username with you username
+(4) Replace 'username' with your username

 (5) If you run the Rectifier sketch now it will perform the actions a),b) and c) which I described above for all the images in /data